-Fig. 10 Comparison of blade surface Mach number distribution for Baseline and three optimized passages

-This general tendency is also observed for the remaining two cases (the tip contouring and the combination of hub & tip contouring).
-In the case of tip contouring, Fig.10 (c), there is no intersecting distribution on the suction surface, which is observed for the hub contouring, see Fig.10 (b).
-In the case of the hub & tip contouring, Fig.10 (d), the highest circumferential loading is observed around 80% axial chord position.
-Figure 11-top and Table 1 show the circumferential-mass averaged spanwise loss distribution and the overall mass averaged values for the three endwall contouring with the baseline, respectively.
-Comparing the hub contouring with the baseline, the loss between about 5% and 36% span height is worse, but for the other spanwise positions it is improved.
-As a result, the overall loss reduction is 7% at Station 2 and 4% at the downstream position, Station 3, as shown in Table 1.
+Fig. 11 Spanwise distribution of loss (top) and exit flow angle (bottom) for base line and three optimized passages hub region (10% span).
+This leads to a reverse pressure gradient ( $P_s$ , tip $< P_s$ , hub) around 40%-59% axial chord, which results in a reduction of the secondary flow, because the circumferential and spanwise (radial) driving forces are weaker.
+However, while the aerodynamic loading in the aft part is circumferentially and radially increased, the gain obtained at the middle part may disappear.
+This general tendency is also observed for the remaining two cases (the tip contouring and the combination of hub and tip contouring).
+In the case of tip contouring (Fig. 10(c)), there is no intersecting distribution on the SS, which is observed for the hub contouring (see Fig. 10(b)).
+In the case of the hub and tip contouring (Fig. 10(d)), the highest circumferential loading is observed around 80% axial chord position.
+Figure 11 (top) and Table 1 show the circumferential-mass averaged spanwise loss distribution and the overall mass averaged values for the three end wall contouring cases and the base line, respectively.
+Comparing the hub contouring with the base line, the loss between about 5% and 36% span height is worse, but for the other spanwise positions, it is improved.
+As a result, the overall loss reduction is 7% at Station 2 and 4% at the downstream position (Station 3), as shown in Table 1.

-As already mentioned before, the loss at Station 2 does not include the mixing loss, but the loss at Station 3 includes both the mixing loss and the friction loss due to a large exit swirl angle (about 72 degrees) from Station 2 (just downstream of IGV to Station 3 (far downstream).
-Here, we can see that the largest reduction rate of the loss, including the mixing and the friction losses, is achieved at Station 3 by the "Hub and Tip contouring", because all four-cases have almost the same exit swirl angle and the same mass flow rate between Station 2 and Station 3.
+As already mentioned the loss at Station 2 does not include the mixing loss, but the loss at Station 3 includes both the mixing loss and the friction loss due to a large exit swirl angle (about 72 deg) from Station 2 (just downstream of IGV to Station 3) (far downstream).
+Here, we can see that the largest reduction rate of the loss, including the mixing and the friction losses, is achieved at Station 3 by the hub and tip contouring because all four cases have almost the same exit swirl angle and the same mass flow rate between Stations 2 and 3.

-In the case of the tip endwall contouring, the minimal loss value is reached between 10% and 30% span height.
-Regarding the exit flow angle distribution in Fig. 11-bottom, the under-turning tendency near the hub endwall region, observed in the baseline, is changed in the case of the hub contouring and the hub & tip contouring where we notice a tendency of over-turning.
-This will be discussed in section "Flow Mechanism in Ultra-Low Aspect Ratio IGV".
+In the case of the tip end wall contouring, the minimal loss value is reached between 10% and 30% span height.
+Regarding the exit flow angle distribution in Fig. 11 (bottom), the underturning tendency near the hub end wall region, observed in the base line, is changed in the case of the hub contouring and the hub and tip contouring where we notice a tendency of overturning.
+This will be discussed in the section of flow mechanism in ultralow-AR IGV.

-In summary, the optimized geometries show a lower loss than the baseline.
+In summary, the optimized geometries show a lower loss than the base line.
 The reduction rate is 4% for the hub contouring, 5% for the tip contouring, and 10% for the combination at Station 3.
 Remember that we define the loss in terms of the inlet total pressure and not in terms of the exit dynamic head.